Blog

 1) Give a Respectful First Impression

-When you drive up to someone’s property to discuss roofing services with them, you really have to be mindful of how you present yourself.
+When you drive up to someone’s property to discuss roofing services, you really have to be mindful of how you present yourself.
 It’s one thing to talk to someone on the phone – they can’t see what you’re wearing or your body language.
 It’s quite another thing to meet someone face-to-face.

 That’s why you must be mindful of how you present yourself in person.
 Remember that you are representing your company as a whole when you meet with a potential customer.